alper111/symbol-emergence/README.md

-# symbol-emergence
+# RL - Symbol Emergence
-Symbol emergence stuff
+RL experiments with Torobo to see what symbols emerge.